Houston Robbery Attorney

 - Threats

-This is different from simple theft, as it is classified as a violent crime.
-Even if the theft is unsuccessful, attempting to steal another's property with threats or force will still constitute robbery.
-In Texas, robbery is a felony offense that may be punishable by time in state prison, along with fines.
+This offense differs from simple theft, as it qualifies as a violent crime.
+Even if the theft does not succeed, attempting to take property using threats or force counts as robbery in Texas.
+Robbery is charged as a felony, punishable by state prison time and financial penalties.

 Robbery with Bodily Injury